khulnasoft/devkit/README.md

 ### Output

-By default, the build result and intermediate cache will only remain internally in BuildKit.
+By default, the build result and intermediate cache will only remain internally in DevKit.
 An output needs to be specified to retrieve the result.

 #### Image/Registry